Go Back

 Make annatto oil (aceite de achiote)

-Once cooked, remove cilantro sprigs and reserve 2 cups of stock for the masa.
+• Once cooked, remove cilantro sprigs and reserve 1 1/2 cups of broth for the masa.
 Set aside to cool.

 Make root vegetable puree (masa)

-Place root vegetables in a food processor and blend until smooth.
-Add chicken stock as needed to help blend everything easily.
+• Place root vegetables in a blender or food processor and blend until smooth.
+Add the annatto oil and about 1 cup of the chicken broth to help blend everything easily.
 I use the Ninja Foodi Power Blender and it works like magic!
 See my notes for the link!

-Add masa to a large bowl.
-Add achiote oil, chicken stock and seasonings.
+• Add masa to a large bowl.
+Add the remaining chicken broth and seasonings.
 Stir until well combined.
-Make sure to add enough stock until the masa is runny.
+Make sure to add enough broth until the masa is runny.
 This will prevent it from getting hard and dry.

 Prepare banana leaves